Interview with Sri Chinmoy Marathon Team Swimmer - Abhejali

 Tell me about Oceans Seven?
 What is the Oceans Seven challenge?

 The Oceans Seven challenge involves seven swims around the globe that are difficult in some way or another.
 One of them is the English Channel.
 Then the North Channel between Ireland and Scotland, which is even colder than the English Channel.
 I never really wanted to swim this one.
 Then there are some warm-water swims like Hawaii’s Moloka’i Channel, which is really long.
-It is more than 2k, which is a marathon distance.
+It is more than 42k, which is a marathon distance.
 Then there is Cook Strait in New Zealand, Tsugaru Strait in Japan, Strait of Gibraltar which is from Europe to Africa which I really loved.
 And there is Catalina Channel, which is from Catalina Island to Los Angeles.
-So, those are the seven swims and there are tides, there are waves, there are swells, there are some marine animals that are kind and not so kind.
+So, those are the seven swims and there are tides, there are waves, there are swells, and there are some marine animals that are kind and not so kind.
 So there are different challenges in the swims.

 Do you have a mantra or a motto that you sort of apply to your challenges and events?

 I have one that I really like and it’s “I can do it, I have already done it.”
 It’s actually what Sri Chinmoy advised people when they were swimming the English Channel to really use the imagination even while training, to tell yourself “I can do it.”
 Imagine that you are swimming to the French shore and I am there.
 And just visualise it and then make it a reality, that’s my favourite.
-And I use mantras and singing when things get though.
+And I use mantras and singing when things get tough.
 There is a song that Sri Chinmoy composed, “I am swimming in the English Channel today” so I was singing that song quite a lot during the swim.

 I’d love for you to share your final words of advice to encourage other women and girls to step outside their comfort zone and to take on a new challenge.
 Apart from saying “just do it” what advice would you have for our listeners?